exmelendez/TTP-FS/README.md

 ### Invalid Stock Symbol
 When a user is attempting to purchase or view a stock's price if they type in a symbol that is not found or valid they will be notified of this error and the form will not allow them to proceed.

 ![Invalid Symbol/Not Found](https://i.imgur.com/e97IC3F.png)

 ### Modal Notifications
 When attempting to make a purchase a user will be presented with a popup modal in one of two instances.
-One being a succeful purchase, the other being when the balance cannot cover a purchase amount.
+One being a successful purchase, the other being when the balance cannot cover a purchase amount.

 ![Successful Purchase Modal](https://i.imgur.com/cUdjzgO.png)

 ![Insufficient Funds Modal](https://i.imgur.com/MnbdE58.png)

 # NOTES/Updates